alaukiknpant/PLDI-Java-Scala-Type-Systems/README.md

 ```

 We argue that Scala's type system wrongly predicts the possible results of any computation.
 In particular, if we execute this program in the Java Virtual Machine, we get the following error: ```ClassCastException: java.lang.Integer cannot be cast to java.lang.String```.
-Instead of the type-checker catching the problem of casting an integer to a string in **compile time**, this peice of code reveals that Scala, for now, is relying on the JVM to catch this error at **run-time**.
+Instead of the type-checker catching the problem of casting an integer to a string at **compile time**, this peice of code reveals that Scala is relying on the JVM to catch this error at **run-time**.

 To understand the reason behind this, we will make severeal judgements (represented as [J]) and premises (represented as [P]).